Cameron MacDonald

-Cameron "Cammy" MacDonald (born 3 December 1989 in Lochgilphead, Scotland) is a Scottish footballer, who plays as a defender for Kitsap Pumas in the USL Premier Development League.
+Cameron "Cammy" MacDonald (born 3 December 1989 in Lochgilphead, Scotland) is a Scottish footballer, who played as a defender.

 He formerly played for Airdrie United and Livingston in Scotland.

 Early life

 MacDonald grew up in Lochgilphead, Argyll where he attended Lochgilphead Primary School and Lochgilphead High School.
 During his school years he played shinty for local side Kilmory Camanachd and football for various Lochgilphead Soccer Centre teams.
 At 12 he signed for Paisley & District outfit St Peters Boys Club.
 After 2 successful seasons he had a short trial with Livingston Football Club before signing youth forms with their Under 15 side.

 Career

 Livingston

 MacDonald has played for Livingston Football Club's Under 15, Under 17, Under 19, Reserve and First Team.
 During his time in the Under 19s he was part of a side that won 4 Scottish Football League Under 19 Championships, 2 Scottish Football League Under 19 League Cups and were twice runners-up in Scottish Football League Reserve Cups.

 He made his debut as a seventeen-year-old with a substitute appearance against Hibernian in a pre-season friendly on the 18 July 2007.
 His competitive debut came on 5 January 2008 in a Scottish First Division clash with Greenock Morton at Almondvale Stadium.
 Livingston ran out 6–1 winners and MacDonald was awarded Man of the Match.

 At the end of season 2009–10 MacDonald was awarded both the Livingston FC Player of the Year and supporters club Livi Lions Player of the Year awards.

 MacDonald requested to leave Livingston in January 2012 and had his contract cancelled by mutual consent.